 You want your brand to be able to be associated with your purpose.
-Recognition of the logo on Twitter because of your presence is a great way for a small business to compete with the bigger operations.
-The big guys rarely invest in social media.Twitter levels the playing field when it comes to brand awareness.
+Recognition of the logo on Twitter allows your small business to compete with the bigger companies.
+The big guys rarely invest in social media; don’t make their mistake.Twitter levels the playing field when it comes to brand awareness.
 Are you using it?
 Click To Tweet

 Using Twitter Lists to Listen allows you to: